streamlit/streamlit/docs/tutorial/create_a_data_explorer_app.md

-# Tutorial: Create a data explorer app
+# Create a data explorer app

 If you've made it this far, chances are you've [installed Streamlit](https://docs.streamlit.io/en/latest/#install-streamlit) and